How Bone Growth Causes Pain in Ankylosing Spondylitis

 There is no specific AS diet, but staying trim can help relieve pressure on already inflamed joints.
 Eating foods that are rich in inflammation-fighting omega-3 fatty acids such as fatty fish pack a one-two punch against AS.
 Fish is a low-fat source of protein that can help you maintain a normal weight, and it has inflammation-fighting properties to boot.

 If NSAIDs are not enough to relieve the pain or side effects including gastrointestinal upset makes them hard to tolerate, other AS treatments are available.
 For example, steroids and disease-modifying drugs (sulfasalazine and methotrexate) work by reducing inflammation in the joints.
 They all have their share of benefits and drawbacks that must be discussed with your doctor.

 Newer biologic drugs target tumor necrosis factor-alpha (TNF-a), a protein that is thought to kick start the inflammation cascade that leads to AS.
-There are currently four TNF-a blockers approved by the US Food and Drug Administration to treat AS.
-They include Enbrel (Etanercept), Remicade (Infliximab), Humira (Adalimumab) and Simponi (Golimumab).
+There are currently five TNF-a blockers approved by the US Food and Drug Administration to treat AS.
+They include Enbrel (Etanercept), Remicade (Infliximab), Humira (Adalimumab), Simponi (Golimumab), and Cimzia (Certolizumab).
 Clinical research has shown that these TNF-a blockers can potentially slow or halt AS progression in some people.
 These drugs are given by intravenous infusion or injection.
 Potentially serious side effects may include increased risk of infection.